lovasoa/samsung-email-password-decrypt/README.md

 ```

 (where you replace `frNQWuOXBQGUiGDpIwhRIQ==` by your actual encoded password).

+## Web application

+There is a web application in javascript that allows you to decrypt the passwords without downloading or compiling anything yourself: [*samsung-password* webapp](https://lovasoa.github.io/samsung-email-password-decrypt/).

 ## External links
   * Original implementation by [@yajin](https://github.com/yajin) : [`DecryptSamsungEmailPassword.java`](https://github.com/yajin/android_toolset/blob/039fa82/decrypt_samsung_email_password/src/org/yajin/android_forensics/tools/DecryptSamsungEmailPassword.java)